totovr/Processing/Kinect/Setup_Kinect.md

     /Users/USERNAME/Documents/Processing/libraries

+# This path could change depending where did Processing is installed

-You should see these folders:
+You should see the next folders:

 oscP5
 SimpleOpenNI